MP Estate Planning UK

 FATCA and CRS Regulations

-Two critical regulations that impact offshore trusts are the Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS).
-FATCA is a US regulation that requires financial institutions worldwide to report financial accounts held by US persons.
-On the other hand, CRS is an OECD-developed standard for the automatic exchange of financial account information between countries, aimed at combating tax evasion.
+Two critical international frameworks impact offshore trusts: the Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS).
+While FATCA is a US regulation, it has global reach — requiring financial institutions worldwide (including offshore trust companies) to report on accounts held by US persons.
+The UK has an intergovernmental agreement with the US to facilitate this reporting.

 Reporting Requirements for Offshore Trusts

-For more detailed information on the taxation of offshore trusts, you can refer to Saffery’s insights on the taxation of offshore.
+For more detailed information on the taxation of offshore trusts, you can refer to Saffery’s insights on the taxation of offshore trusts.

 Common Misconceptions About Offshore Trusts